AustenLamacraft/Theories-of-Quantum-Matter/docs/_drafts/Lattice.md

 # Tight Binding Models

+## Physical Motivation

+To get some idea of where these models come from, let's consider the Bloch states in a 1D lattice.

 Matrix form.
 Solution by Fourier transformation. _circulant matrix_

 # Bose Hubbard Model

+The simplest interacting tight binding model that we can write down is the celebrated __Hubbard model__.

 ## The Mott State